 Tony Davis grew up on P.E.I. and studied journalism at Holland College.
-He now works with CBC P.E.I. he can be contacted at email@example.com
+He can be contacted at email@example.com

 Latest from Tony Davis

 COVID-19 affecting supply chain for P.E.I. bridge replacement

 Work on the Oyster Bed Bridge replacement will take longer than expected due to COVID-19-related supply chain issues.

 Pickleball has become so popular in Stratford, P.E.I., a wait-list had to be created at the town’s recreation centre,

 The organizers of The Spud hockey tournament in Charlottetown say they had no choice to cancel the event this year because of COVID-19 restrictions.

 P.E.I. gymnasts test their skills after nearly a year without competing

 It’s been nearly a year since some P.E.I. gymnasts have had a chance to test their skills at a competitive level.
 They got a taste of it this weekend.